sifive/cinco/README.md

 Tools->Board->Freedom E 300 Dev Kit

+# Select Your Toolchain #

+If you installed the tools using the Arduino Package Manager, select `Tools -> Tool Install Location -> Default`.

+If you compiled the Freedom E SDK manually, select `Tools -> Tool Install Location -> Manual`.

-## Select OpenOCD as the  Programmer ##
+# Select OpenOCD as the  Programmer #

-Tools->Programmer->OpenOCD
+If you installed the tools using the Arduino Package Manager, select `Tools->Programmer->SiFive OpenOCD`

+If you installed the tools manually, select `Tools->Programmer-> Manual SiFive OpenOCD`

-## Write & Upload Your Program ##
+# Write & Upload Your Program #

 Select an example program and modify it as usual.

-For example, use the 'Blink' example, which needs no modifications.
+For example, use the 'File->Examples->Blink' example, which needs no modifications.

-Hit the "Verify" button to test the program compiles, then "Upload" to program to the board.
+Hit the "Verify" button to test the program compiles, then "Upload" to program to your board.
 The green LED should blink.